Living With Grief And Loss

 Most importantly, remember, help is always available - you are not alone.

 Small steps and changes in behaviour, and great patience are important parts of recovery and starting anew.
 Recently, there was an image in one of the recovery newsletters of a tiny, fresh, green shoot growing through the earth.
-These ‘green shoots’ symbolised growth and adaptation to new circumstances, and suggest that there is stronger growth to come.
-This growth and adaption can also be seen in individuals and families as they journey through the grieving process.
+These ‘green shoots’ symbolised growth and adaptation to new circumstances, and showed that there is stronger growth to come.
+Such growth and adaption can also be seen in individuals and families as they journey through the grieving process.

 - Health Report Interview, Mal McKissock 2001.
 Retrieved 22 September 2009. http://www.bereavementcare.com.au/articles/health_report.htm